xcube-dev/xcube-viewer/README.md

 * Show selected place info in card, allow media content
 * Show place names in map, show tooltip for place
 * Select place and show time series chart
+* Show all variables in time series chart for given point or place
+* In time series chart, show from which place it originates, select graph in chart --> fly to place
 * Get page styles right, furnish interactions
 * Populate more menu:
   * Config dialog